MatthewMing11/AoC2024/README.md

 # AoC2024
-Advent of Code solutions(to practice and learn Haskell and Rust)
+Advent of Code solutions(to practice and learn Haskell and Rust and review already known languages like Python and C)